Professional Writing MA

 You will:

-- Develop the skills needed to succeed as a professional writer, such as how to pitch your ideas and build an online presence
+• Develop the skills you need to succeed as a professional writer, including how to pitch and present your ideas across the creative industries.

-- Benefit from our industry connections through our Writers in Residence and guest speaker programmes, which have previously included Xan Brooks, Nina Mingya Powles and Raynor Winn, as well as top literary agents and publishers
+• Benefit from industry connections through our guest speaker programmes, which have previously included Patrick Gale, Nina Mingya Powles and Raynor Winn, as well as literary agents, editors and publishers.

 Course details